tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 “She’s… Kilroy didn’t make it.”

 “That truly, truly is unfortunate.”
 Detlev opined, a seemingly genuine sadness in his voice .
-“Well, if the job is done, you can go Taggert.
+“Well, if the job is done, you can go.
 The clean up crew will be by shortly to do their job.
-I knew I could trust you with this Taggert.
+I knew I could trust you with this, Taggert.
 You’ll be one of my top men for a long, long time.”

 Detlev hung up.
-His story made sense, and the earlier thought I’d had about the other name the old woman had repeated.
+His story made sense in a twisted way, and the earlier thought I’d had about the other name the old woman had repeated floated back to the front of my mind.
 Roger.

 Roger Detlev.

 Like I said, I try my best not to know too much about my targets, my associates, my bosses.
-But being totally clueless is just as dangerous and knowing too much.
+But being totally clueless is just as dangerous as knowing too much.

 I knew enough, just enough to keep myself aware.